pan-pawka/2DTileMapLevelEditor/README.md

-# 2DLevelEditor
+# 2DTileMapLevelEditor

-2D Level Editor for Unity
+2D Tile Map Level Editor for Unity

 ![Example](https://github.com/GracesGames/2DLevelEditor/blob/master/Images/2DLE%20Preview.png)

-This package allows the user to add a simple 2D Level Editor to their game.
+This package allows the user to add a simple 2D Tile Map Level Editor to their game.

-The 2D Level Editor allows users to create levels intuitively and fast while also allowing players to create and share their own levels.
+The 2D Tile Map Level Editor allows users to create levels intuitively and fast while also allowing players to create and share their own levels.

 ## Features: